advanced-security/ghas-seat-projection/README.md

 ## Authentication Setup

-GitHub app or PAT can be used
+GitHub app or token setup can be used.
+GitHub App authentication setup supports two setup options:

+1. The action will generates the GitHub App installation token in the run.
+2. Use already generated Github App installation token with the token setup specified.

 ### GitHub App